astral-sh/uv/docs/guides/integration/pytorch.md

 !!! info "Why `--extra-index-url`?"

-    uv `--extra-index-url` behaves differently than `pip --extra-index-url`.
+    uv `--extra-index-url` behaves slightly differently from `pip --extra-index-url`.
 See more [here](https://docs.astral.sh/uv/pip/compatibility/#packages-that-exist-on-multiple-indexes).

 !!! warning "About lockfile cross-compatibility"

     Currently, uv does not support pinning a package to a specific index (though progress is tracked [here](https://github.com/astral-sh/uv/issues/171)).
-    In case of PyTorch, this means that the lockfile might not be cross-compatible between different platforms.
-For example: suppose a Windows user runs `uv add torch` and then a Linux user runs `uv sync` to synchronise the lockfile.
+As a result, the lockfiles are not guaranteed to be cross-compatible between different platforms.
+For example: suppose a Windows user runs `uv add torch` and then a Linux user runs
+    `uv sync` to synchronise the lockfile.
 The Windows user will get CPU-only PyTorch, while the Linux user will get CUDA 12.1 PyTorch.

+    If you specify the `[tool.uv.sources]` section in your `pyproject.toml`, users from different platform might not be able to solve for the package dependencies.

 ## On macOS